{alt_text_cv}

 How to Use

-Liraglutide is available by prescription to treat type 2 diabetes.
+Liraglutide is available by prescription only to treat type 2 diabetes and obesity.
 It can be administered at home with a subcutaneous injection.
-Typical doses start at 0.6 mg/day for one week and increased to 1.2-1.8 mg/day.
+Typical doses start at 0.6 mg per day and are titrated up as required; for diabetes, the maximum dose is 1.8 mg per day, and for weight management, the dose is titrated up to 3 mg per day.

 Learn More